 How much of an impact does my comment have?

-The next public comment period will be after the release of the Draft EIS.
-FHWA and UDOT will review all comments provided on the Draft EIS.
+FHWA and UDOT have reviewed all comments provided on the Draft EIS.
 In the Final EIS, FHWA and UDOT must provide a written response to all comments received on the Draft EIS.
-All comments become part of the administrative record and are considered in making a decision.
-However, it should be noted that the selection of an alternative is not a vote.
+Every comment will become part of the administrative record and will be considered in making a final decision.

 What influence do special interest groups (environmental groups, farm advocates, neighborhood organizations, HOAs, developers, lobbyists, etc.) have on your decision?